(Last updated 20th April 2018)

 If you need help, guidance, or more information, feel free to contact me via the contact page.

 Note that the Cirrus Logic Audio Card appears to be no longer manufactured (as at May 2017) and that suitable Electret microphones are now extremely hard to find.
-I am working on alternatives to overcome these issues, so check back here later in 2017 for any updates.
+I am working on alternatives to overcome these issues.
+Update April 2018: This sound card could be an alternative, if it gets funded:

 The above image shows the type of hand-held recorder that I am currently using.
 This has been developed over the last two and a half years (summer 2014 – spring 2016).
 It uses a bespoke 3D printed case, and is battery powered with a touch screen display (shown below) providing the various functions.
 Alternative Raspberry Pi cases can be used, but some modification will probably be necessary.

 The Raspberry Pi can easily be powered from a Power Bank – the type used for re-charging mobile phones.